Executive Leadership Team

 In 2006, Kacy Edwards was a 10-year veteran educator in a Baton Rouge high school.
-She and Julie Scott, her best friend, saw an unmet need.
-They took a leap of faith and started a little company called Career Compass of Louisiana.
-That two-woman business has grown to reach more than half of the parishes in the state.
-These days, Kacy is focused on organizational development, personnel development, and strengthening Career Compass' unique culture.
+She and Julie Scott, her best friend, saw an unmet need: many of her students were not graduating with plans to attend a post-secondary institution.
+They took a leap of faith and started a nonprofit organization called Career Compass of Louisiana.
+That two-woman business has now grown to reach over 100,000 high school seniors across the state of Louisiana, as well as put hundreds of thousands of 6th-12th grade students across the state on track for success after high school graduation.
+These days, Kacy is focused on organizational and personnel development, and strengthening Career Compass' unique culture.
 Looking to the future, Kacy aims to continue helping others grow professionally, especially women who are looking to re-enter the workforce and balance work and family.

 Julie Scott, Co-Founder, Co-Executive Director

 Julie Scott's classroom days are long behind her, but she'll always be an educator at heart.
-And now, she's a leader and woman business owner, too.
+Now, she's a leader and business owner, too.
 When she and Kacy Edwards started Career Compass 2006 as its only employees, she dreamed of blanketing the state with college & career coaches.
 Her dream is becoming a reality, as she is the architect of Career Compass' expansion strategy and manager of its growing budget.
-She is constantly crusading to help communities realize that post-secondary access will improve a litany of modern society's challenges.
+Julie’s mission is continual in helping communities realize that post-secondary access will improve a litany of modern society's challenges.

 Stacie Gardana, Director of Administration